 Litotes (li-to'-tees) is an understatement in which an affirmative is expressed by negating its opposite.
 “He hath not failed to pester us with message.”
 Hamlet, 1.2.1

-Malapropism, a modern term for the classical acyrologia, is a confused use of words in which an appropriate word is replaced by a similar-sounding but often ludicrously inappropriate meaning.
-Malapropism is a neologismA new, deliberately invented word. inspired by the name of the character Mrs. Malaprop (which is an abbreviated portmanteauA neologism created by combining two words. for mal-appropriate) in Richard Sheridan's The Rivals, 1775.
+See acyrologia, which is the classical term for malapropism, a confused use of words in which an appropriate word is replaced by one with a similar sound but a ludicrously inappropriate meaning.
+Malapropism is a neologismA new, deliberately invented word. inspired by the name of the character Mrs. Malaprop, in Richard Sheridan's The Rivals, 1775.
+Her name is an abbreviated portmanteauA neologism created by combining two words. for mal-appropriate.

 Mesodiplosis (mes-o-dip-lo'-sis) is the repetition of the same word or words in the middle of successive sentences or phrases.
 “But till that time / Come not thou near me. / And when that time comes, \ Afflict me with thy mocks, pity me not, / As till that time I shall not pity thee.”
 As You Like It, 3.5.39.
 See also anaphora, the repetition of words at the beginnings, and epistrophe, the repetition of words at the end.